danidiaz/red-black-record/README.md

 ## FAQ

+### What extensions do I need to use this library?

+- `-XDataKinds`

+- `-XTypeApplications`

+  To be able to specify field and branch names.

+- `-XFlexibleContexts`

+- `-XTypeFamilies`

+- `-XDeriveGeneric `

+  For interfacing with normal records.

+- `-XPartialTypeSignatures`

 ### My type signatures are getting big and scary because of those type-level trees.
 What to do?

 The